 I go meet the new neuro and you know the fellow is quite nice.
 Younger than most I have encountered and perhaps that is why he was more personable.
 I certainly know they are not known for their bedside manners but this one was quite friendly.
 No arrogance or ego to be found.
-I have liked most of my neuros even if sometimes I disagreed with them or found them lacking in knowledge or they were a bit dismissive about something I thought was pretty important.
-Personality wise most of them were fine people, except one.
+I have liked most of my neurologists even if sometimes I disagreed with them or found them lacking in knowledge or they were a bit dismissive about something I thought was pretty important.
+Personality-wise most of them were fine people, except one.
 This one though was quite nice and Approachable I suppose.
 How rare.

 Now beyond that he also was knowledgeable.
 We had a conversation that made sense.
 I know some of the research he was talking about and he referenced research which I appreciate… I like to know why he thinks something is important… and telling of a study helps me validate it a bit.
 It says to me he thinks this because he read up on it.
 He has looked into this.
 The fact he knew the new way migraines work… means he has looked at the recent research.
-I quite like that he is knowledgeable in this.
+I quite like that he is knowledgeable about this.
 Everything I asked he answered with a clear understanding.
 That sounds like a good one for me.

 What he said for me though sort of sucks.
 He said for chronic migraines the best researched effective treatments are Topamax and Botox.
-Personally, I disagree of the Botox from the studies I have read, but then maybe with chronic is does have better potential results.
+Personally, I disagree with the Botox from the studies I have read, but then maybe with chronic migraine it does have better potential results.
 Either way a no-go for me when I tried it.
 I am on Topamax and it isn’t doing anything.
 He said I am pretty much unresponsive to treatment.
 That there isn’t really much there for me really.

 So what to do…

 First: He wants me to quit smoking.
-I have the increased stroke risk with my migraines with aura.
+I have an increased stroke risk with my migraines with aura.
 And then with smoking.
 He said I really should stop smoking.